Aerial reconnaissance in World War II: German reconnaissance capabilities

-German units were divided into Fernaufklärer (long-distance), Nahaufklärer (tactical, subordinate to Army command), Nachtaufklärer (night photography), and maritime and special units.
+German units were divided into Fernaufklärer (long-distance), Nahaufklärer (tactical, subordinate to Army command), Nachtaufklärer (night photography) and maritime and special units.
 Command structure and unit designations changed incessantly.
 Each staffel (squadron, roughly) had a Bildgruppe of interpreters, who would telephone urgent intelligence to nearby headquarters.
 Film and analyses would go to Fliegerkorps (higher-level) staff later; eventually top-level staff at the Oberkommando der Wehrmacht (OKW) headquarters at Zossen near Berlin would receive the products for filing and possibly strategic integration.

-Germany emphasized tactical reconnaissance and invested considerably in both modified aircraft – primarily Ju 88s and Junkers Ju 188s – and in dedicated types such as the asymmetric Blohm & Voss BV 141 (20 built) and the twin-boom Focke-Wul Fw 189 Uhu (nearly 900 produced).
+Germany emphasized tactical reconnaissance and invested considerably in modified aircraft – primarily Ju 88s and Junkers Ju 188s – and in types such as the asymmetric Blohm & Voss BV 141 (20 built) and the twin-boom Focke-Wul Fw 189 Uhu (nearly 900 produced).
 This Nahaufklärung was primarily successful on the Eastern Front where immediate results were desired, and these units were directly under Army field command.
 For special demanding tasks a high-altitude photographic reconnaissance aircraft, the pressurized Junkers Ju 86P was available in very small numbers, but it could not survive after 1943.
 Also pressurized, the Junkers Ju 388L could reach 45,000 ft and much higher airspeeds than the Ju 86P but only 50 examples were built late in the war and few saw operational service.
-Fighters, often with dual oblique cameras in the rear fuselage, were pressed into service for reconnaissance where their speed was necessary, and performed well in this role.
-Overall, however German reconnaissance against well-defended England was relatively ineffective.
+Fighters, often with dual oblique cameras in the rear fuselage, were pressed into service for reconnaissance where their speed was necessary and performed well in this role.
+German reconnaissance against well-defended England was relatively ineffective.

-Prior to Operation Barbarossa, the German attack on the USSR, the Luftwaffe did carry out an extensive pre-strike aerial observation of European Russia.
+Prior to Operation Barbarossa, the German attack on the USSR, the Luftwaffe carried out extensive aerial observation of European Russia.
 This was possible partly because Soviet air opposition was weak, and because of the Soviet leadership's conviction that Germany would not attack.
 The Luftwaffe maintained air superiority in the East until late in the war, but simply could not bring enough resources to bear for air power to be decisive.

-Axis partners, Italy and Japan, successfully performed long-distance reconnaissance prior to meeting stiffening opposition in 1942.
+Italy and Japan, performed long-distance reconnaissance prior to meeting stiffening opposition in 1942.
 Japanese aircraft reconnoitered the Philippines prior to 7 December 1941.